 5. It shows you that different can be beautiful

 India is about as different from the U.S. as it gets.
-So even though I’d done a ton of research about traveling in India, I quickly
+So even though I’d done a ton of research about traveling in India and about top things to do in Jaipur, I quickly

 realized that I couldn’t relate to the people culturally.
 I found myself confused by people’s body language and unaware of local rules for living, like proper etiquette when visiting a temple or when interacting with a cow that was blocking the sidewalk.

 At first, I was fascinated by the cultural differences.
 But after two weeks in India, I just felt lost.